Home Staging Ideas for Any Occasion

 Creating a welcoming home exterior is tantamount to cleaning and rearranging the inside of your home.
-The exterior of your house is the first impression your guests and potential buyers have – and remember, you only get one chance to make a first impression!
+The exterior of your house is the first impression your guests and potential buyers see.
+Remember you only get one chance to make a first impression.

 Make sure your lawn and landscaping is tidy and attractive.
-Clean leaves and debris out of planting beds, replace dead plants and fill in with a layer of inexpensive mulch.
-Get rid of toys and any clutter in the yard, sidewalks and driveway.
+Clean leaves and debris out of gutters, the yard and planting beds.
+Replace dead plants and fill in with a layer of inexpensive mulch.
+Store away toys and remove clutter from sidewalks and driveway.

-If your exterior siding and trim are showing signs of flaking and wear, spring for a new coat of paint.
-If the surfaces are looking a little drab, rent a power washer to brighten them up.
+If the exterior siding and trim are showing signs of flaking, fading and wear, spring for a new coat of paint.
+If the outside surfaces are looking a little grimy and drab rent a power washer to brighten them up.